vanessacor/my-site/content/experiments/calculator.md

 ---

-To finish my Javascript module of the [Web development 101](https://www.theodinproject.com/courses/web-development-101) I was asked to make an on-screen calculator using JavaScript, HTML, and CSS.
+The final project of [Web development 101](https://www.theodinproject.com/courses/web-development-101) was to make an on-screen calculator using JavaScript, HTML, and CSS.

-This was my first project using BDD and although at first I struggled it helped me a lot to write the functions.

 This online calculador has the basic math operators but it doesn’t follow the order of operations (PEMDAS) meaning that all the operations are done by a pair of numbers being evaluated at a time.

+Again I design the program by separating the bussiness logic from UI logic.

+On the business side, I first created the tests (behavior-driven development) using [Jasmine](https://jasmine.github.io/).
+Following this approach it helped me a lot to build all the functions and also the structure of the program.
+This side of the program is responsible to evaluate the expression and to return a result of that evaluation.

+On the UI side the program is responsible for the event handlers and updating the DOM.

 #### What have I learnt:

-- Separate business logic from UI (event handlers, update dom).
 - JavaScript - arrays methods, loop and conditional statements, debugging (dev-tools), BDD using jasmine.

 #### What I would do differently: